 Assume we can go the other way and convert SORTING to PAIRING "fast enough."
 What does this say about the minimum cost of PAIRING?
-We know from Section 7.9 that the cost of SORTING in the worst and average cases is in $\Omega(n \log n)$ .
+We know from Section 7.9 that the cost of SORTING in the worst and average cases is in $\Omega(n \log n)$.
 In other words, the best possible algorithm for sorting requires at least $n \log n$ time.

 Assume that PAIRING could be done in O(n) time.
 Then, one way to create a sorting algorithm would be to convert SORTING into PAIRING, run the algorithm for PAIRING, and finally convert the answer back to the answer for SORTING.
 Provided that we can convert SORTING to/from PAIRING "fast enough," this process would yield an O(n) algorithm for sorting!
 Because this contradicts what we know about the lower bound for SORTING, and the only flaw in the reasoning is the initial assumption that PAIRING can be done in O(n) time, we can conclude that there is no O(n) time algorithm for PAIRING.
-This reduction process tells us that PAIRING must be at least as expensive as SORTING and so must itself have a lower bound in $\Omega(n \log n)$ .
+This reduction process tells us that PAIRING must be at least as expensive as SORTING and so must itself have a lower bound in $O(n \log n)$.

 To complete this proof regarding the lower bound for PAIRING, we need now to find a way to reduce SORTING to PAIRING.
 This is easily done.
 Take an instance of SORTING (i.e., an array A of n elements).
-A second array B is generated that simply stores i in position i for $0 \le i < n$ .
+A second array B is generated that simply stores i in position i for $0 \le i < n$.
 Pass the two arrays to PAIRING.
 Take the resulting set of pairs, and use the value from the B half of the pair to tell which position in the sorted array the A half should take; that is, we can now reorder the records in the A array using the corresponding value in the B array as the sort key and running a simple $\Theta(n)$ Binsort.
 The conversion of SORTING to PAIRING can be done in O(n) time, and likewise the conversion of the output of PAIRING can be converted to the correct output for SORTING in O(n) time.
 Thus, the cost of this "sorting algorithm" is dominated by the cost for PAIRING.

 Consider any two problems for which a suitable reduction from one to the other can be found.
 The first problem takes an arbitrary instance of its input, which we will call I, and transforms I to a solution, which we will call SLN.
-The second problem takes an arbitrary instance of its input, which we will call I', and transforms I' to a solution, which we will call SLN.
-The second problem takes an arbitrary instance of its input, which we will call I and transforms I' to a solution, which we will call SLN'.
+The second problem takes an arbitrary instance of its input, which we will call I', and transforms I' to a solution, which we will call SLN'.
 We can define reduction more formally as a three-step process:

 - 1. Transform an arbitrary instance of the first problem to an instance of the second problem.
 In other words, there must be a transformation from any instance I of the first problem to an instance I' of the second problem. - 2.
-Apply an algorithm for the second problem to the instance I', yielding a solution SLN'. - 3.
-Transform SLN' to the solution of I, known as SLN.
-Note that SLN must in fact be the correct solution for I for the reduction to be acceptable.
+Apply an algorithm for the second problem to the instance I', yielding a solution SLN'.